 The Rules of Golf are the written rules that govern how a game of golf is played.
-The rules describe what can and cannot be done during play, in order to make it as fair as possible for all players.
+The rules describe what can and cannot be done during play to make it as fair as possible for all players.

-One of the key rules that governs golf is the size of the ball that can be used.
+One of the key rules governing golf is the ball size that can be used.
 The current rule, as set by the United States Golf Association (USGA), is that a golf ball must not be larger than 1.68 inches in diameter.
-This rule was put in place to ensure that players would not have an unfair advantage by using a ball that was too large and could therefore travel further than one that was smaller.
+This rule was implemented to ensure that players would not have an unfair advantage by using a ball that was too large and could travel further than one that was smaller.

 While the current rules on golf ball size may seem restrictive, they are in place to ensure that all players have a fair chance at winning the game.
-These rules help to level the playing field and make it so that everyone has an equal opportunity to succeed.
+These rules help to level the playing field and ensure everyone has an equal opportunity to succeed.

 When did the 1.62 golf ball become illegal?

-How many MM is a ping pong ball?
+How many MMs is a ping pong ball?

-Ping pong ball can be as cheap as $0.02 and as expensive as $1.98.
+Ping-pong balls can be as cheap as $0.02 and as expensive as $1.98.
 The average price is around $0.50 to $0.90.
-The cheapest ping pong ball comes in a box of 1000, where you can get 12 or 13 ball in each sleeve.
-The more expensive ones are sold in cases of 64 ball, each ball in each clamshell case.
+The cheapest ping pong ball comes in a box of 1000, where you can get 12 or 13 balls in each sleeve.
+The more expensive ones are sold in cases of 64 balls, each ball in each clamshell case.
 As you can see, they can get rather expensive.